Mild — Energy Is Dipping, Worth Watching

 What lifestyle changes actually help?

-Behavioural activation (deliberately re-introducing pleasurable and meaningful activities), regular aerobic exercise (about 150 minutes per week), consistent sleep schedule, social contact, sunlight, reducing alcohol, and structured daily routine all have randomised-trial evidence for mild-to-moderate depression.
-The effect sizes are real but modest at this level—they work best in combination, not in isolation.
+Behavioural activation (deliberately re-introducing pleasurable and meaningful activities), regular aerobic exercise (about 150 minutes per week), consistent sleep, social contact, sunlight, reducing alcohol, and structured daily routine are the ones with the strongest evidence.
+The effects are real but modest at this level—they work best in combination, not in isolation.

 When should I escalate to a professional?

-Book a GP or therapist appointment if your score rises above 10 on a re-screen, if low mood persists for more than four weeks, if functioning at work or in relationships starts slipping meaningfully, if you develop hopelessness, or if you have any thoughts of harming yourself.
+Book a GP or therapist appointment if symptoms get worse on a re-screen, if low mood persists for more than four weeks, if functioning at work or in relationships starts slipping meaningfully, if you develop hopelessness, or if you have any thoughts of harming yourself.
 Earlier evaluation is associated with better outcomes.

 Is mild depression the same as just being sad?

 Not quite.
 Sadness is a feeling tied to a cause and lifts.
-Mild depression is a pattern—lower mood plus reduced interest plus changes in sleep, energy, or concentration—lasting most days for two weeks or more.
-The PHQ-9 measures that pattern, not just sadness.
+A mild-depression pattern is broader—lower mood plus reduced interest plus changes in sleep, energy, or concentration—lasting most days for two weeks or more.
+This check-in picks up that pattern, not just sadness.

 Famous-person type assignments are estimates based on public writing and behaviour, not validated test results.
 Results Library content is educational, not a clinical assessment.